On this page

 • scope: Include the scopes that allow you to perform the actions on the endpoint that you want to access.
 The scopes requested for the access token must already be in the application's grants collection.
 See Scopes and supported endpoints.

-In this example, we only request access for one scope.
-When you request an access token for multiple scopes, the format for the scope value looks like this: scope=okta.users.read okta.apps.read
+In this example, request access for only one scope.
+When you request an access token for multiple scopes, the format for the scope value looks like this: scope=okta.users.read okta.apps.read.

 • client_assertion: The signed JWT.
 Paste the JWT that you signed in the Create and sign the JWT section.